 Choose your node type

 You can select from two node types to optimize Redshift for your data warehousing needs.
 Dense Compute (DC) nodes allow you to create very high performance data warehouses using fast CPUs, large amounts of RAM, and solid-state disks (SSDs).
 If you want to scale further or reduce costs, you can switch to our more cost-effective Dense Storage (DS) node types that use larger hard disk drives for a very low price point.
-Scaling your cluster or switching between node types requires a single API call or a few clicks in the AWS Management Console.
+Scaling your cluster or switching between node types requires a single API call or a few clicks in the Amazon Web Services Management Console.

 Scale quickly to meet your needs